Treasures of the Mayan world: Mexico to Guatemala

 Ruins of Calakmul

-Depart early this morning to travel to the archaeological site of Calakmul , located in the state of Campeche, at the heart of a biosphere reserve, home to numerous jaguars.
-This still quite unknown site is one of the jewels of the Mayan culture and was, at its peak, the direct rival of Tikal (Guatemala).
-Like in Tikal a few years ago, it’s possible to observe wildlife wandering freely on the site (toucans, monkeys, oco pheasant).
+Depart early this morning to travel to the archaeological site of Calakmul , located in the state of Campeche, in the heart of a biosphere reserve, home to numerous jaguars.
+This still quite unknown site to travelrs is one of the jewels of the Mayan culture and was, at its peak, the direct rival of Tikal (Guatemala).
+Here, it’s possible to observe wildlife wandering freely on the site (toucans, monkeys, Oco pheasant).
 Jaguars usually prefer to wander at night, but who knows, maybe you’ll get lucky.

 At the end of the day, arrive in Chicanna where you will spend the night.
 Overnight stay at the Chicanna Ecovillage hotel.
 Standard